AshleyYakeley/NixVirt/README.md

   --auto                set autostart to match state
 ```

-Currently `virtdeclare` only controls libvirt domains.
+Currently `virtdeclare` only controls libvirt domains and networks.

-#### Domains
+* A object definition will replace any previous definition with that UUID.
+The name of a definition can change, but libvirt will not allow two objects of the same type with the same name.

-* A domain definition will replace any previous definition with that UUID.
-The name of a definition can change, but libvirt will not allow two domains with the same name.
+* For domains, active means running.

-* Stopping a domain immediately terminates it (like shutting the power off).
+* Deactivating a domain immediately terminates it (like shutting the power off).

-* If an existing domain is redefined, and the definition differs, and the domain is running,
+* If an existing object is redefined, and the definition differs, and the object is active,
-and `--state inactive` is not specified, then `virtdeclare` will stop and restart the domain with the new definition.
+and `--state inactive` is not specified, then `virtdeclare` will deactivate and reactivate the object with the new definition.

 ### `packages.x86_64-linux.virtdeclare`